ITISFoundation/osparc-manual-z43/docs/Tutorials/GeneralTutorial.md

 # Basic Tutorial: Platform Functionality

 In this tutorial, you will learn the basics of setting up a study pipeline on the online platform, uploading files linking services together and executing the study.
-Before beginning the tutorial, you will need to download an **HDF5** file [**here**](https://git.speag.com/oSparc/z43-manual/-/blob/master/docs/Tutorials/isolve_input.h5 ).
+Before beginning the tutorial, you will need to download an **HDF5** file [**here**](https://github.com/ITISFoundation/osparc-manual-z43/raw/master/docs/Tutorials/isolve_input.h5).

 ## Steps

 ![isolvein](../_media/isolveinput.gif)

-You may download this video for easier viewing [here](https://git.speag.com/oSparc/z43-manual/-/blob/master/docs/_media/isolvetutorial.mp4)
-1. Create a new study by clicking the Empty Study card in the **Studies** tab of your **Dashboard**.
+1. Create a new study by clicking the Empty Study card in the **Studies** tab of your **Dashboard** which will create and open the new study where you will see the pipeline workspace.
 2. Double click anywhere in the empty space in your pipeline workspace to access the **Service Catalog** and click on the *File Picker* service.
 3. Access the service options by double-clicking the *File Picker*.
 4. Click the ![upload](https://cdn-icons.flaticon.com/png/512/1824/premium/1824903.png?token=exp=1634739078~hmac=9e860f5263704ed8f17eecd9d8d21de8 ":size=4%")```Upload``` button on the bottom right hand corner of the options.